macroforge-ts/zed-extensions/svelte-macroforge/README.md

 # TS Derive Svelte Language Server

-Builds and runs the forked `svelte-language-server` found in `node_modules/svelte-language-server` (after a repo-wide `npm install`) or under `packages/language-server` in the current workspace so `.svelte` files inherit the ts-macros TypeScript plugin fix.
+Builds and runs the forked `svelte-language-server` found in `node_modules/svelte-language-server` (after a repo-wide `npm install`) or under `packages/language-server` in the current workspace so `.svelte` files inherit the macroforge TypeScript plugin fix.

 Before launching Zed, ensure the language server artifacts exist: